Footnotes are used to:

 To add footnotes to your Word document:

 A pinpoint is a reference to a specific page or paragraph.
-A pinpoint to a page should appear as a number.
-A pinpoint to a paragraph should appear as a number in square brackets.
-It is placed at the end of the reference and for most resource types it should be preceded by a space.
+A pinpoint to a page should appear as a number, while a pinpoint to a paragraph should appear as a number in square brackets.
+The pinpoint is placed at the end of the reference and for most resource types it should come after a space.
 For example:

 HLA Hart, The concept of Law (Clarendon Press, 1970) 15.

-For some resource types such as journal articles and cases you are required to place a comma before the pinpoint.
+For some resource types such as journal articles and cases you are need to place a comma before the pinpoint.
 For example:

 Gordon Goldberg, ‘Confusions Concerning Common Count’ [2000] Restitution Law Review 189, 67.

-Common resource types which require a comma before the pinpoint:
+Common resource types which need a comma before the pinpoint:

-Always check the examples provided for your resource type to see if a comma is required or not.
+Always check the examples provided for your resource type to see if a comma is needed or not.

-Short quotations (of three lines or less) should be incorporated within single quotation marks.
+Short quotations (of three lines or less) should be written inside single quotation marks.
 For example:

 Priestley JA stated that ‘there is a close association of ideas between the terms unreasonableness, lack of good faith and unconscionability.’12